 - Prolonged grief and trauma – The trauma of losing a loved one to violence can have a profound impact on the mental health of survivors, particularly if the case remains unresolved.
 Studies have shown that family members of murdered individuals are at increased risk for depression, anxiety, and post-traumatic stress disorder (PTSD) due to the lack of closure and resolution (Altholz, 2020; Connolly & Gordon, 2015; Mastrocinque, et al, 2015).
-The fear and uncertainty that comes with an unsolved murder can also have lasting effects on the mental and emotional well-being of survivors.
+The fear and uncertainty that come with an unsolved murder can also have lasting effects on the mental and emotional well-being of survivors.
 They may experience feelings of anger, frustration, and hopelessness, as well as a loss of trust in law enforcement and the criminal justice system (Altholz, 2020; Connolly & Gordon, 2015; Reed & Caraballo, 2022).

 - Financial burden – In addition to the psychological impact, unsolved homicides can also have financial consequences for victims’ families.
 They may face significant expenses related to the investigation and funeral, as well as ongoing legal fees if they seek compensation through the courts (Altholz, 2020; Williams & Rheingold, 2015).